marcio777/cadmus/README.md

 Cadmus
 ======

-A Primer in Java, suitable for someone with previous programming experience or a complete beginner, including Object-Oriented Programming and Java Swing.
+A Primer in Java, suitable for anyone whether an experienced programmer or a complete beginner, covering topics including Object-Oriented Programming and Java Swing.

 Contributing
 ---